 - Land Taxes & Fees - When a property changes hands, there are a number of searches that must be done to ensure that that the person selling the land (and property on it) is authorized to do so, where the property boundaries are, if there are liens (or outstanding loans or debts) on it, etc. These searches all cost money, so there is often a land title search fee that the buyer must pay to have them completed.
 Sometimes this cost is covered by the lawyer, and then included in the overall legal fees.
 As well, there is also a land transfer tax the buyer must pay to have the ownership (or title) of the land transferred to them from the seller.
 Again, this is sometimes covered in the legal fees, so check with your lawyer.
 The costs of both the fees and the taxes will vary depending on your location, so ask your lawyer for an accurate cost assessment.

 - Inspections - Home inspections are sometimes completed by the seller prior to putting the house on the market, but often inspections are done at the request and expense of the buyer.
 Check with the seller to see if this is something that is already completed; otherwise, it is your decision whether you want to complete a home inspection or not.
 They can be valuable in determining if there are any significant issues with the home, including structural weakness; foundational damage; evidence of flooding or fire; roof leaks or sagging; heating, cooling, or plumbing issues; furnace and water heater weakness; etc. Paying for a home inspection can sometimes yield information regarding potential problems that may surface in the near future and cost thousands to fix.
-Buyers may choose to opt out of getting a home inspection, though, as they often cost hundreds of dollars up-front and can take several days or weeks to have completed, depending on scheduling.
+Buyers may choose to opt out of getting a home inspection, though, as they often cost hundreds of dollars up-front and can take several days or weeks to complete, depending on scheduling.

 - Moving Costs - There are many ways to move: hiring a moving company, renting a moving truck, or getting your buddy to help.
-Whichever method you choose, there will be costs associated that usually differ depending on the extent of the assistance.
+Whichever method you choose, there will be costs associated that will differ depending on the extent of the assistance.
 For instance, some companies will come into your home and pack for you, whereas others just move your possessions to and from the houses and truck.
 If you are moving everything yourself, keep in mind that you will need to obtain a large quantity of moving boxes and supplies for your possessions, and may need to also rent moving blankets to prevent scratches or damage to larger pieces of furniture.

 - Home Insurance - To protect your new investment, you'll want to consider purchasing home insurance, which can cover fire, water, environmental, break-in, and other damages.
 You should also consider insurance for the valuables and possessions within the home, in the event of vandalism or theft.
-Insurance providers offer a variety of policies and packages that can provide specific coverage or combination protection.
+Insurance providers offer a variety of policies and packages that can provide specific coverage or combined protection.
 Local home insurance companies include: Valley First Insurance & Westland Insurance.

 - Appliances - Usually the original listing information will indicate if the seller is including any of the appliances, such as fridge, stove, washer, dryer, dishwasher, microwave, hot tub, barbeque, etc. If this information is not indicated, be sure and ask, whether or not you actually want the appliances in the home.
 If you are wanting to keep the appliances, sometimes sellers don't think that anyone would want "this old thing?" and don't think to offer it in the sale.
 Keep in mind that including the appliances in the sale may mean an increase in the price, so clarify if this will be the case.
 You might also want to ask how old the appliances are, if any difficulties have been encountered with them, if there is any warranty remaining on them, the last time they were serviced, and if they have any special 'quirks' to operate efficiently.

 - Utilities - In moving into a new home, you will need to communicate with the utility companies (power, water, telephone, cable/satellite, internet) to have your old address disconnected and your new one connected.
 There are often fees associated with starting up new accounts or transferring old ones, so ensure you ask what those fees are.
 In speaking with the sellers, ascertain what their monthly costs were for the home during their tenure there, as that will give you an approximation of what to expect on a monthly basis for your budget.
 Keep in mind that preferences on home temperature, appliance usage, and lifestyle will affect the costs of utilities.
-See the Resources page of this webpage for more info on utilities, etc.
+See the Resources page of this website for contact information on utilities, etc.

 - Changing Your Address - When moving, this is usually one of the key areas forgotten!
 You will want to change your address with any companies who send you information, magazines, and bills.
-You will also want to change your address for your insurance policies, banking and saving, driver's license, auto insurance, schools, family, friends, employment information, income tax information providers, etc. Also provide your new address to the buyers of your previous home, so that they can forward any mail that is erroneously sent to your previous address.
+You will also want to change your address for your insurance policies, banking, driver's license, auto insurance, schools, family, friends, employment information, income tax information providers, etc. Also provide your new address to the buyers of your previous home, so that they can forward any mail that is erroneously sent to your previous address.
 This can easily be done by sending postcards to everyone.

 - Renovations - It is not uncommon for a 'new' home to need renovations prior to you moving in, which can be as simple as repainting to as complex as knocking down walls.
-When shopping for a new home, consider what you will want to change about it prior to moving in, and then research the costs that will be associated with doing these reno's.
+When shopping for a new home, consider what you will want to change about it prior to moving in, and then research the costs that will be associated with doing these renos.
 Depending on the expense and type of work, you may want to get it done prior to moving into the home.
-It is not uncommon to think "We'll do those reno's later", only to discover that several years have gone by and they still aren't done!
+It is not uncommon to think "We'll do those renos later", only to discover that several years have gone by and they still aren't done!
 In other cases, there may be things you want to change, but they are not pressing and can be done in stages.
 Determine what will be the best for you, but do think about setting aside a bit of money now for any renovations that you may want to do, no matter how small.

 Owning your own home is an enriching and rewarding experience, but the process in finding one and acquiring it can sometimes be a little daunting and time-consuming.
 Armed with more knowledge, though, you can begin to simplify this process, plan for what will work the best for you, and begin your journey to owning your dream home!